zetkin/zetkin.org/sv/index.md

 ---
+lang: sv
+ref: index
-layout: default
+layout: home
+title: Zetkin
 ---

-# Zetkin – The tool for organizing activism

 Zetkin is a web based tool for organizing large scale activism.
 It is being actively developed by a team of activists and used by the local Malmö branch